👉 TAP TO SAVE 30% WITH CODE NEW

 Jock Landale - C (21%)

 Landale really underachieved this week after having one of his best stretches of the season the week before.
-However, I still think he's a compelling option this week with Zach Edey out and Santi Aladama on and off the injury report quite frequently.
+However, I still think he's a compelling option this week with Zach Edey out and Santi Aldama on and off the injury report quite frequently.

 Malik Monk - SG (20%)

-The Kings just sent Dennis Schroder and Keon Ellis to the Cavaliers for DeAndre Hunter.
+The Kings just sent Dennis Schroder and Keon Ellis to the Cavaliers for De'Andre Hunter.
 That should open up some more minutes and shots for Monk, for this week at least.
-What other moves the Kings make before the deadline remains to be seen and this roster could look a lot different by next week, but I would grab Monk for now if you need points, assists, and threes and get whatever we can out of him.
+What other moves the Kings make before the deadline remains to be seen, and this roster could look a lot different by next week, but I would grab Monk for now if you need points, assists, and threes, and get whatever we can out of him.

 Isaiah Collier - PG/SG (20%)